 The Affordable Care Act is still a concern during an M&A transaction.
 In this podcast, Jim Paul explains why.

-In what should serve as a clear warning to buyers acquiring assets involving multiemployer pension plans (MEPPs), the Ninth Circuit Court of Appeals' June 1 decision put the onus on buyers to ensure that withdrawal liability is accounted for during an asset sale.
+In what should serve as a clear warning to buyers acquiring assets involving multiemployer pension plans (MEPs), the Ninth Circuit Court of Appeals' June 1 decision put the onus on buyers to ensure that withdrawal liability is accounted for during an asset sale.